HCoban/Diagramify/docs/readme.md

-# Diagramify
+# RailsModelVisualizer

 [Ruby Gems Link][link]
 [link]: http://www.example.com

 ## Minimum Viable Product

-Diagramify is a ruby gem which will improve documentation of rails apps.
-Developers will be able to generate a diagram summarizing a rails app using Diagramify.
+RailsModelVisualizer is a ruby gem which will improve documentation of rails apps.
+Developers will be able to generate a diagram summarizing a rails app using RailsModelVisualizer.
 The diagram will show inheritance, AR associations, public and private methods, and instance variables of user-defined classes.
 By the end of week 11, this app will, at a minimum, satisfy the following criteria.

-- [ ] Installing through command line with `gem install diagramify`
+- [ ] Installing through command line with `gem install rails_model_visualizer`
 - [ ] Extracting user-defined methods and instance variables
 - [ ] Determining associations and inheritance between classes
 - [ ] Generating an interactive html output